PriyankaPoojari/java-imageComparator-selenium-appium/README.md

 *   Run the utility to compare two images
 *   A new image is generated with highlighted visual differences

-I have explored 3 different libraries which can be used to compare images.
+I have explored **3 different libraries** which can be used to compare images:

 *   **Basic pixel to pixel comparison using Java inbuilt library**
     Pro: No additional jar downloads or utility required